grahambarrgraham/concept-tagger/README.md

 ### Parallelisation

-The lookup of multiple candidate phrases against the concept Set is implemented Scala (or Java 8) parallel stream operators.
+The lookup of multiple candidate phrases against the concept Set can be implemented using parallel stream operators.
 By default this will use a global thread-pool sized to the available cores; this would need refinement for concurrent scenarios.
+However I wasn't able to demonstrate a performance uplift with this mechanism, see Testing section later.

 ### Concurrency